utexas-bwi/scavenger_interface/README.md

 - `hunter_launcher` : this is the launchpad for a scavenger Hunter.
 It utilizes the `hunter.h` form to query a Hunter in a generic way.

 ### Making Changes
-Creating your own Hunter is as simple as creating a new class that implements the `hunter.h` abstract methods, and changing the type of Hunter that gets created in `hunterLauncher`
+Creating your own Hunter is as simple as creating a new class that implements the `hunter.h` abstract methods, and changing the type of Hunter that gets created in `hunter_launcher`

 Feel free to create new launch files as appropriate.